Julian-Robinson/blog/source/_posts/Blazor-Not-Just-Another-Client-Side-Framework.md

 1. **OnInit{Async}** - Executes after a component has been initialised.
 1. **OnParametersSet{Async}** - Executes after the parameters from the route or the parent component have been set.
 A good candidate for loading data.
 1. **OnAfterRender{Async}** - Is called each time a component has finished rendering.
-If your component has Javascript UI components (eg a datepicker) then this is a good place to initialise those scripts.
+If your component has JavaScript UI components (eg a datepicker) then this is a good place to initialise those scripts.

 There's also two methods you can override to change the default behaviour of your components:
 - **SetParameters** - Allows you to set parameters however you like.
 This could be a good candidate for parameter validation or type conversions.